-For us as Christians, the weeks leading up to December 25 are not simply a specified number of shopping days.
-This is a holy season in itself, a season of expectation and longing.
+For Christians, the weeks leading up to December 25 are not simply a time of waiting for Christmas Day to arrive.
+The season of Advent is a holy season in itself, a time of expectation and longing.
+In these days of continued uncertainty and anxiousness, we are truly longing for God to usher in a new creation as we hope for healing, wellbeing and redemption.
 As we count down the weeks of Advent, let’s make our shared faith the heart of these extraordinary days.

-- Christmas Eve Services
+Christmas Eve Service

-Christmas Concerts & Recitals
+Christmas Concert & Recitals

 Additional Opportunities to Contemplate the Season

 Advent Story Path Labyrinth.
 Walking a labyrinth during Advent provides a meaningful way to journey to Bethlehem.
 Beginning on Mon., Nov.
 29, the small labyrinth is available Monday through Friday, 8:00 a.m. to 7:00 p.m., Saturday, 9:00 a.m. to 3:00 p.m., and Sunday, 11:00 a.m. to 12:00 p.m. in the Chapel.* An Advent Labyrinth Journey booklet will be provided to accompany you throughout the season.